opensafely/documentation/docs/jobs-site.md

     * Select the repo and branch whose action you want to run (in most cases, the branch will be either `main` or `master`)
     * Click `Create workspace`

-When a new repository is added to the [`opensafely` organisation](https://github.com/opensafely), it may take up to 15 mintutes for it to be available to select at [https://jobs.opensafely.org](https://jobs.opensafely.org).
+When a new repository is added to the [`opensafely` organisation](https://github.com/opensafely), it may take up to 15 minutes for it to be available to select at [https://jobs.opensafely.org](https://jobs.opensafely.org).

 ![Create a new workspace button on the project page](./images/create_new_workspace_1.png)